New Mexico Properties

 Collectively, this property position represents one of the largest mineral rights holdings in the Grants mineral belt.
 These properties include Churchrock/Mancos, Crownpoint, Nose Rock, Roca Honda, West Largo/Ambrosia Lake, Cebolleta (Cibola Project) and Juan Tafoya (Cibola Project).

 The Grants mineral belt is an approximately 100-mile-long northwesterly trending belt of

 URI holds a NRC source materials license to build and operate an ISR uranium processing facility on company-owned property in McKinley County, New Mexico.
-The license allows for ISR mining at the Churchrock and Crownpoint projects that together hold nearly 34 million pounds U3O8 of in-place mineralized uranium material.
-The license allows for the production of up to 1 million pounds per year from Churchrock Section 8 until a successful demonstration of restoration is made; after which the quantity of production can be increased and mining on other properties covered by the license can begin.
+The license allows for the ISR process at the Churchrock and Crownpoint projects that together hold nearly 12.6 million tons of in-place mineralized uranium material.
+The license allows for the production of up to 1 million pounds per year from Churchrock Section 8 until a successful demonstration of restoration is made; after which the quantity of production can be increased and exploration on other properties covered by the license can begin.
 Total production under the license is limited to 3 million pounds U3O8 per year.

 Since 2007, we have scanned approximately 18,800 drill logs in order to secure the data and we plan to continue these efforts as well as begin to digitize this data to allow for analysis of drill hole information using modern resource modeling techniques.
 These logs total nearly 23 million feet of hole drilled in the 1970s and 1980s with an estimated drilling and logging replacement cost of $700 million.